You can live the life you want; blindness is not what holds you back.

 The National Federation of the Blind of Delaware knows that blindness is not the characteristic that defines you or your future.
 Every day we raise the expectations of blind people, because low expectations create obstacles between blind people and our dreams.

 Since 1968, the National Federation of the Blind of DE has been helping members live the lives they want!
-With our chapters, committees, programs, and projects, the NFB of DE is making the public aware that the real problem concerning blindness is not blindness itself but the lack of knowledge, understanding, and opportunity from our sighted peers.
-Get involved in the largest organization of the blind in the nation and in the state.
-Get involved in the NFB of DE and help us live the lives we want!
+We know that the real problem concerning blindness is not blindness itself but the lack of knowledge, understanding, and opportunity.
+Get involved in the NFB of DE, the largest organization of the blind in the nation and in the state, and help us live the lives we want!

 What is the NFB?

 The National Federation of the Blind is an organization of the blind speaking for ourselves.
 Click here to learn more.

 National Federation of the Blind COVID-19 Policy Relating to Public Events

 Please give attention to the policy directive from the Board of Directors of the National Federation of the Blind related to the immediate postponement of public meetings of the organization.
 You can read the policy directive and hear an emergency Presidential Release related to this matter at https://www.nfb.org/about-us/press-room/national-federation-blind-covid-19-policy-relating-public-events.

 Accessible Voting Available for July 7th Delaware Presidential Primary

 Delaware (June 29, 2020): The Delaware Department of Elections (“Department”) and Disabilities Law Program of Community Legal Aid Society, Inc. (DLP) are pleased to announce the reactivation of Delaware’s pilot accessible absentee voting program through Democracy Live.
 Click here to read More.